November 22, 2015

 Filed Under Tahoe-Truckee Profiles

 Robb Gaffney M.D. began studying the slopes of Squaw Valley when he was in college.
-He has skied Squaw for 20 years and is the author of Squallywood – A Guide to Squaw Valley’s Most Exposed Lines.
+He has skied Squaw for more than 25 years and is the author of Squallywood – A Guide to Squaw Valley’s Most Exposed Lines.

 Squallywood documents over 150 of the most technical ski/snowboard lines at Squaw Valley.
 Coined “the Squaw Valley bible,” it is largely recognized as the best ski resort guide ever written.